 As awareness grows, more LGBTQ+ couples consider fertility options

-In the LGBTQ+ community (lesbian, gay, bisexual, transgender, non-conforming and queer), people are becoming increasingly aware of the fertility options available to them.
+In the LGBTQ+ community (lesbian, gay, bisexual, transgender, non-binary and queer), people are becoming increasingly aware of the fertility options available to them.

 Some may assume they’re unable to have a family, and are surprised to learn that opportunities exist.

 The first step in family planning for LGBTQ+ people is to gather good information from a trusted source.
 The University of Chicago Medicine is an excellent starting point.
-It’s nationally recognized for its LGBTQ+-friendly policies and practices – it’s been named a “Healthcare Equity Leader” by the Human Rights Campaign Foundation for the past five years.
+It’s nationally recognized for its LGBTQ+-friendly policies and practices.
+It’s been named a “Healthcare Equity Leader” by the Human Rights Campaign Foundation for the past six years.
 It’s also where Howard Brown Health, a Chicago healthcare provider specifically for LGBTQ+ people, often refers patients to discuss their fertility options.